Ford Fusion Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Ford Fusion Hybrid are $1,538 a year including full coverage.
-Comprehensive insurance costs an estimated $250, collision costs $524, and liability costs $564.
-A liability-only policy costs as little as $628 a year, with high-risk insurance costing $3,354 or more.
-16-year-old drivers receive the highest rates at $6,026 a year or more.
+The average auto insurance rates for a Ford Fusion Hybrid are $1,538 annually with full coverage.
+Comprehensive costs an estimated $250 each year, collision costs $524, and liability is $564.
+Liability-only insurance costs around $628 a year, with high-risk driver insurance costing around $3,354.
+Teen drivers cost the most to insure at $6,026 a year or more.

 Average premium for full coverage: $1,538